top of page

 1. Global mirror technique

-This technique helps to improve our self-concept, self-esteem and plays an important role in our self-knowledge.
-It is a technique, apparently, simple, however, not everyone is able to finalize it and get answers.
-It is advisable to practice it every day for about 15-30 minutes.
+It is a technique, apparently, simple, however, not everyone is able to finish it and get answers.
+In its original version, it is used for self-knowledge and self-esteem.
+It is recommended to practice it every day for about 10-30 minutes.

 If it is your first time, it is better to answer certain questions before starting. since we don’t usually think much about ourselves every day: